 We aim to fix the problem within eight hours where possible.

-Attend within eight hours, make safe, repair if possible or appoint specialist contractors, within eight hours, includes:
+Attend within eight hours, make safe, repair if possible where alternative services aren't available or appoint specialist contractors, within eight hours, including examples of:

 - no hot water

 - defects with cooking, refrigeration and sanitary appliances (an alternative may be supplied as a short-term remedy).

 Investigate, make safe, repair if possible or appoint specialist contractors, within seven days, including examples of: